With all the exotic fruits available today, pears have their work cut out for them, when it comes to capturing the attention of discerning shoppers.

 Anjou and Bosc retain their shape and texture quite well when cooked.

 And, if your recipe calls for a crisp, crunchy fruit, Asian varieties are a great choice.

-The soft flesh and sweet juiciness of this special fruit is used to its best advantage in desserts like our harvest-time favorites: Maple Pear Crostini, Apple Pear Pie with Cardamom and Ginger, and the epitome of flaky goodness, Pear Crisp.
+The soft flesh and sweet juiciness of this special fruit is used to its best advantage in desserts like our harvest-time favorites: Maple Pear Crostini, Apple Pear Pie with Cardamom and Ginger, Ricotta Pear Stacks, and the epitome of gooey goodness, Pear Crisp.

 My first bite of a pear always takes me back to a childhood picnic, and a soft yellow Bartlett dripping juice down my chin.